A new hospital for Hillingdon

 We will provide the same range of services that are currently available at the hospital, but in a high quality, purpose-built facility.
 In designing the new facility, we are working with our partners across the health and social care system to improve the integration of care across the borough and beyond.

 The current hospital has a mix of ward sizes and 28% of beds are single rooms.
 In the new hospital, in line with national guidance, we anticipate wards will have four bedded bays with a minimum of 70% single rooms on each ward.
-This includes one isolation room per eight-bed cluster.
+This includes one isolation bed per ward.
 An increased number of single rooms enables improved infection prevention and the mix of wards and side rooms supports patient choice where possible.

 Large multi-functional treatment rooms will be provided which can be used for consultations and day case procedures for a range of specialities.